 2015 Britain in Bloom, South West, It's Your Neighbourhood - Outstanding, and Winner - Monk Trophy for best use of native plants indigenous to the area

 2016 - On 6th May Claire Perry MP came along for the Wetland Opening Ceremony, where special recognition was given to Project Manager Anna Forbes and the volunteers who made it all possible.
-2016 also saw more recognition from South West in Bloom, being awarded as Outstanding for the second year running
+2016 and 2017 also saw more recognition from South West in Bloom, being awarded as Outstanding for three years running

 Moth nights are a chance to get up close to some of the amazing moths living in Stonebridge Meadow.
 Once a month from April to November (weather permitting) ARK run moth trapping evenings.
 At least two traps are used in the scrub area of the meadow and contain different types of bulbs for attracting various species of moth.
 Moths are attracted to the light and are then removed from the trap to be identified and recorded.
 These evenings are free.
 Children are welcome but, must be accompanied by an adult.
 Suitable clothing and a torch are essential.
 You can view and sign up for events at https://www.facebook.com/riverkennet/.